tvcutsem/harmony-reflect/README.md

   * [tpyo](https://github.com/mathiasbynens/tpyo): using proxies to correct typo's in JS property names
   * [persistent objects](http://tagtree.tv/es6-proxies): shows how one might go about using proxies to save updates to objects in a database incrementally

+For more examples of proxies, and a good overview of their design rationale, I recommend reading [Axel Rauschmayer's blog post on proxies](http://www.2ality.com/2014/12/es6-proxies.html).

 Proxy Handler API
 =================